center-for-learning-management/eduvidual-simplesamlphp/docs/simplesamlphp-changelog.md

   * New module: SAML 2.0 Debugginer.
 An improved version of the one found on rnd.feide.no earlier is not included in SimpleSAMLphp allowing you to run it locally.
   * New module: Simple Consent Amdin module that have one button to remove all consent for one user.
   * New module: Consent Administration.
 Contribution from Wayf.
-  * We also have a consent administration module that we use in Feide that is not checked in to subversion.
+  * We also have a consent adminstration module that we use in Feide that is not checked in to subversion.
   * New module: logpeek.
 Lets administrator lookup loglines matching a TRackID.
   * New module: PreprodWarning: Adding a warning to users that access a preprod system.
   * New module: CAS Server